ljbo82/c-cpp-gcc-builder/docs/index.md

 ## License

 cpp-project-builder is distributed under MIT License.
-Please see the  <a href="https://github.com/ljbo82/cpp-project-builder/blob/master/LICENSE" target="_blank">LICENSE</a> file for details on copying and distribution.
+Please see the  [LICENSE](https://github.com/ljbo82/cpp-project-builder/blob/master/LICENSE) file for details on copying and distribution.

 ## Basic usage